konaro/line-notify-service/README.md

 ## APIs

-There are multiple APIs for administrators such as login, update password, list/delete tokens...etc.
+There are multiple APIs for administrators such as login, update password, list/delete tokens, push notify.